bert-w/sqomplexity/README.md

 This is a product of my thesis on complexity progression and correlations on Stack Overflow.

-SQompLexity is a Node.js program for MySQL `SELECT` queries that can assign a complexity score to them based on a data and cognitive complexity score which is explained in my thesis.
+SQompLexity is a Node.js program that assigns a complexity score to SELECT queries, based on a data and cognitive complexity score.
+It is specifically made to work with MySQL queries, but other dialects of SQL will likely work as well.
 ## Execution from JavaScript
 ```js
 import {Sqomplexity} from 'sqomplexity';